Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

 As usual, the first step towards proving the existence of ground states are localization estimates.
-The next two theorems, which are proved at the end of Subsect.~\ref{ssecexploc}, actually provide more information than necessary.
+The next two theorems, which are proved at the end of Subsection~\ref{ssecexploc}, actually provide more information than necessary.
 Both of them are new for the renormalized model; see \cite{BFS1998b,BHLMS2002,Griesemer2004,GLL2001,LHB2011,Matte2016,Panati2009} for similar estimates in the ultraviolet regularized case, sometimes restricted to ground state eigenvectors and to the case where the parameter $r$ appearing in \eqref{intro1} and \eqref{intro2} is equal to $0$.
-Thm.~\ref{introthmsupexp} also provides improved quantitative information on superexponential decay compared to the earlier literature \cite{BHLMS2002,LHB2011}, where the quantity $(1-\ve)a/(p+1)$ appearing in \eqref{intro2} is replaced by some unspecified, sufficiently small positive constant.
+Theorem~\ref{introthmsupexp} also provides improved quantitative information on superexponential decay compared to the earlier literature \cite{BHLMS2002,LHB2011}, where the quantity $(1-\ve)a/(p+1)$ appearing in \eqref{intro2} is replaced by some unspecified, sufficiently small positive constant.

-Before stating the theorems we introduce more notation and some conventions: \begin{enumerate}[leftmargin=0.8cm] \item[$\triangleright$] We write $a\wedge b:=\min\{a,b\}$ and $a\vee b:=\max\{a,b\}$ for real numbers $a$ and $b$. \item[$\triangleright$] $\Id\Gamma(\vk)$ denotes the differential second quantization of some self-adjoint operator $\vk$ in the Hilbert space for one boson; see Subsect.~\ref{ssecWeyl} where some elements of Fock space calculus are recalled. \item[$\triangleright$] The localization threshold of $\NV$ will be denoted by $\Thh\in(-\infty,\infty]$; see Subsect.~\ref{ssecexploc} for its precise definition. \item[$\triangleright$] If we talk about continuous representatives of elements of $L^2(\RR^3,\sF)$, then continuity is understood in the obvious sense of maps from $\RR^3$ to $\sF$. \end{enumerate} According to \cite{MatteMoeller2017}, elements of the range of $e^{-t\NV}$ with $t>0$ have continuous representatives; see also Rem.~\ref{remcontrange}.
+Before stating the theorems we introduce more notation and some conventions: \begin{enumerate} \item[$\bullet$] We write $a\wedge b:=\min\{a,b\}$ and $a\vee b:=\max\{a,b\}$ for real numbers~$a$ and~$b$. \item[$\bullet$] $\Id\Gamma(\vk)$ denotes the differential second quantization of some self-adjoint operator $\vk$ in the Hilbert space for one boson; see Subsection~\ref{ssecWeyl} where some elements of Fock space calculus are recalled. \item[$\bullet$] The localization threshold of $\NV$ will be denoted by $\Thh\in(-\infty,\infty]$; see Subsection~\ref{ssecexploc} for its precise definition. \item[$\bullet$] If we talk about continuous representatives of elements of $L^2(\RR^3,\sF)$, then continuity is understood in the obvious sense of maps from $\RR^3$ to $\sF$. \end{enumerate} According to \cite{MatteMoeller2017}, elements of the range of $e^{-t\NV}$ with $t>0$ have continuous representatives; see also Remark~\ref{remcontrange}.
 Hence, the same holds for elements of the range of the spectral projection $1_{(-\infty,\lambda]}(\NV)$, for any $\lambda\in\RR$.

-\begin{thm}[Spatial exponential decay of spectral subspaces] For all $\lambda,\sigma\in\RR$ with $\lambda<\sigma\le\Thh$ and $\ve,r>0$, we find $c>0$ such that the unique continuous representative $\Psi(\cdot)$ of any normalized element $\Psi$ in the range of $1_{(-\infty,\lambda]}(\NV)$ satisfies
+\begin{thm}[Spatial Exponential Decay of Spectral Subspaces] For all $\lambda,\sigma\in\RR$ with $\lambda<\sigma\le\Thh$ and $\ve,r>0$, we find $c>0$ such that the unique continuous representative $\Psi(\cdot)$ of any normalized element $\Psi$ in the range of $1_{(-\infty,\lambda]}(\NV)$ satisfies

 \end{thm}